ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 ### FAQ

-#### After installing the latest JDK, when running the SQuirreL SQL client, it fails with the message "Your Java Virtual Machine must be at least 1.6 to run SQuirrel 3.x and above".
+#### After installing the latest JDK version, when running the SQuirreL SQL client, it fails with the message "Your Java Virtual Machine must be at least 1.6 to run SQuirrel 3.x and above".

 This error occurs because the SQuirreL SQL client does not recognize the latest Java version.

 Find the JavaVersionChecker line in the squirrel-sql.bat or squirrel-sql.sh file and add the version to use.
-For example, when using OpenJDK 18 version,

-`$JAVACMD -cp "$UNIX_STYLE_HOME/lib/versioncheck.jar" JavaVersionChecker 1.6 1.7 1.8`

-add '18' at the end of the JavaVersionChecker line just as below and save it, then run the SQuirreL SQL client.
+For example, when using OpenJDK 18 version, add '18' at the end of the JavaVersionChecker line and save it, then run the SQuirreL SQL client.

 `$JAVACMD -cp "$UNIX_STYLE_HOME/lib/versioncheck.jar" JavaVersionChecker 1.6 1.7 1.8 18`